Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results: Introduction

 We define quasi-linear subvarieties of $S^\natural$.
 We shall see in $\mathsection$\ref{SubsectionNotationEMSD} that there is a commutative diagram for any connected enlarged mixed Shimura variety (on the right for $(\mathfrak{P}^\natural_g)^{[n]}$):

-where \begin{itemize} \item all maps in the diagram are projections defined in some natural way; \item $S$ is a connected mixed Shimura variety, and $S_{P/U}$ is the quotient of $S$ by its weight $-2$ part (and hence $S_{P/U}$ is an abelian scheme over $S_G$); \item $S^\natural_{P/U}$ is the universal vector extension of the abelian scheme $S_{P/U}\rightarrow S_G$. \end{itemize}
+where \begin{itemize} \item all maps in the diagram are projections defined in some natural way; \item $S$ is a connected mixed Shimura variety, and $S_{P/U}$ is the quotient of $S$ by its weight $-2$ part and $S_G$ is its pure part (and hence $S_{P/U}$ is an abelian scheme over $S_G$); \item $S^\natural_{P/U}$ is the universal vector extension of the abelian scheme $S_{P/U}\rightarrow S_G$. \end{itemize}